 I was sent one to review, and let me tell you, it is the easiest thing in the world to apply neatly.
-You outline and then you colour in – you don't even really need a mirror for this, AND it doesn't come off on your teeth or glass (volunteers needed for a pash test though).
+You outline and then you colour in – indian pharmacy you don't even really need a mirror for this, AND it doesn't come off on your teeth or glass (volunteers needed for a pash test though).
 I scrawled some on before leaving the house one morning and was surprised to discover I was still wearing it at lunch, and it still looked fine.
 That speaks volumes to me about how it feels as well, not at all drying like most colour-stay stuff.

 Here's what Max Factor say about it:

 easy application of a lipstick bullet tip combined with the convenience of a pencil in a jumbo design; means Colour Elixir Giant Pen Stick is your perfect lip painting tool.
 The ultra-pigmented formula delivers strong colour, a sculpted tip ensures a precise result whilst the smooth texture means colour glides on effortlessly without bleeding.
 It’s easy – simply play, experiment, and show off your signature style.
 You are the artist.